 In July 2014, AML entered into a technology collaboration agreement (the "SG8 Collaboration Agreement") with PSL and Sanken, pursuant to which the parties agreed to establish a joint technology development team for the purpose of developing certain IC manufacturing technologies (the "SG8 Technology").
 The SG8 Collaboration Agreement provides that AML and Sanken will be equally responsible for the costs of developing the SG8 Technology, with Sanken to reimburse us for 50% of our incurred costs.
-During fiscal years 2018 and 2019, we received fees of \$0.4 million and \$0.4 million, respectively, from Sanken pursuant to the SG8 Collaboration Agreement.
-No fees were received from Sanken pursuant to the SG8 Collaboration Agreement in fiscal year 2020 or the three-month period ended June 26, 2020.
+During fiscal years 2018 and 2019, we received fees of \$0.4 million, \$0.4 million, respectively, from Sanken pursuant to the SG8 Collaboration Agreement.
+No fees were received from Sanken pursuant to the SG8 Collaboration Agreement in fiscal year 2020.